The many keys to the mammoth City Hall East building on Ponce de Leon Avenue have changed hands again.

 It’s been a flurry of milestones for Mayor Reed in recent weeks.
 He dedicated Historic Fourth Ward Park three weeks ago.

-Last week he announced the resurrection of Music Midtown (slated for Sept.
+Last week he announced (slated for Sept.
 24 in Piedmont Park), and now comes the announcement of Ponce City Market, which planners say will be a premier destination for Atlanta, much like Pike Place Market is for Seattle, like Chelsea Market is for New York City, and like Warehouse Row is for Chattanooga.
 (Jamestown, a 25-year-old real estate and management company, handled development for both Chelsea Market and Warehouse Row, as well as for White Provision in Atlanta’s West Midtown area).

 “This is an exciting moment,” said City Councilman Aaron Watson.
 “Fortunately, we have the chance to see a million square feet reused in a great way.
 It’s incredible for the city of Atlanta.”
 A number of project leaders mentioned that the big old landmark building is an ideal location for Ponce City Market because it is situated along the Atlanta Beltline corridor.
 A fact sheet makes note of the “perfectly positioned” location at "the crossroads of Midtown, Inman Park, Poncey Highland, Old Fourth Ward and Virginia Highland.”

 Brian P. McGowan, the new president and CEO of the Atlanta Development Authority, said he felt “like a kid in a candy store” Monday.